 This morning begins with a private visit to the Tudor Manor House of Dorney Court, a very special home that has been owned by the Palmer family for more than 450 years and 13 generations.
 King Henry VIII has stayed here and the manor is regularly used for filming including "Poirot" and more recently "The Other Boleyn Girl".
 We are fortunate enough to enjoy a private tour of the house.
 Later, we cruise upstream past the fabulous waterside houses of Bray and through the spectacular Cliveden Reach to our exclusive mooring on the Cliveden estate.
 Dating as far back as 1666, Cliveden House has played host to every British Monarch since George I and has been home to three Dukes, an Earl, Frederick Prince of Wales, as well as William Waldorf Astor, then America's richest man in the early 20th century.
 The gardens are simply divine and include a Parterre, Chinese water garden, and topiary.
-We take you inside where you will be served a traditional English afternoon tea whilst one of the House's knowledgeable staff gives you a "butlers talk", telling you some of the "Upstairs Downstairs" history of the estate and revealing secrets, revelations and scandals of over 350 years of aristocratic life at Cliveden.
+We take you inside where you will be served a traditional afternoon tea and listen to the "Butlers Talk", revealing secrets and revelations of over 350 years of Cliveden history.
 Dinner on board.

 Thursday, Day 5 - Cliveden to Hurley

 After breakfast we cruise further upstream to Hurley.
 Lunch will be served on board before a short drive to Stonor Park.
-Home to the Stonor family for over 850 years, Stonor Park is one of the oldest stately homes still lived in today, here we will be greeted by the honorable William Stonor, son of the present Baron Camoys and heir to the title (or another member of his family) who will accompany us around the house on a private tour.
-As well as being architecturally fascinating, each room contains a lifetime of experience and anecdotes.
+Home to the Stonor family for over 850 years, Stonor Park is one of the oldest family homes still lived in today, here we will be greeted by the honourable William Stonor, who will accompany us around the house.
+As well as being architecturally fascinating each room contains a lifetime of experience and anecdotes.
 Discover art and treasures collected from across the globe and view historic maps and documents that reveal generations of service to the country.
 A stroll through this house is a vivid walk through history.
 On return we will have time to explore the ancient 11th century village of Hurley including Ye Olde Belle, reputed to be the oldest inn in the country.
 Dinner on board.

 This morning we tour Peter Freebody's boatyard, where we will see traditional craftsman building and restoring wooden boats, just as they have done for generations.
 Afterwards we cruise through fabulous countryside to our final mooring situated along the famous Henley Regatta Rowing Course.
-An early lunch is followed by a drive to Highclere Castle (aka Downton Abbey) for an exclusive private tour.
-The seat of the Earls of Carnarvon since 1679, you will have this vast stately home with its 5000 acre estate to yourselves as you take a tour through the staterooms, bedrooms and servants quarters as featured in the Downton saga plus view the Egyptian treasures brought home by the 5th Earl who famously discovered the tomb of Tutankhamun in 1922.
-During this tour, you will meet members of the household and perhaps one of the Earl's family.
+An earlier lunch is followed by a drive to Oxford for a fascinating tour of Christ Church, Oxford’s grandest college, founded by Cardinal Wolsey and then by King Henry VIII.
+The magnificent surroundings were also where Lewis Carrol wrote Alice in Wonderland.
 Captain's Farewell Dinner on board.